livingdocsIO/documentation/contribution-guidelines/npm/publishing.md

 6. Create a pull request from your fixes branch `maintenance-v27.6.0-some-fix` with the target branch `maintenance-v27.6.0`

-7. Then you can watch codeship build & create a release based on your additional commit messages, e.g. `v27.6.1` when you added a fix.
+7. Then you can watch CI build & create a release based on your additional commit messages, e.g. `v27.6.1` when you added a fix.